Gibbo3771/ruby_calc/README.md

 This is a simple string parser calculator that runs in the command line.

-You can run it by calling `ruby calc.rb -o "Your operation here`.
+You can run it by calling `ruby calc.rb -o "Your operation here`".
 You can also use the `-h` switch to print some help, but this needs fleshed out

 ## Formatting